STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 Implementing a full performance counter
 ---------------------------------------

-Sometimes, the simple way of exposing a single value as a Performance Counter is not sufficient.
-For that reason, |hpx| provides a means of implementing full Performance Counters which support:
+Sometimes, the simple way of exposing a single value as a performance counter is not sufficient.
+For that reason, |hpx| provides a means of implementing full performance counters which support:

-* Retrieving the descriptive information about the Performance Counter
+* Retrieving the descriptive information about the performance counter
 * Retrieving the current counter value
-* Resetting the Performance Counter (value)
+* Resetting the performance counter (value)
-* Starting the Performance Counter
+* Starting the performance counter
-* Stopping the Performance Counter
+* Stopping the performance counter
-* Setting the (initial) value of the Performance Counter
+* Setting the (initial) value of the performance counter

-Every full Performance Counter will implement a predefined interface:
+Every full performance counter will implement a predefined interface:

 .. literalinclude:: ../../hpx/performance_counters/performance_counter.hpp
    :language: c++

-In order to implement a full Performance Counter you have to create an |hpx|
+In order to implement a full performance counter, you have to create an |hpx|
 component exposing this interface.
-To simplify this task, |hpx| provides a ready made base class which handles all the boiler plate of creating a component for you.
-The remainder of this section will explain the process of creating a full Performance Counter based on the Sine example which you can find in the directory ``examples/performance_counters/sine/``.
+To simplify this task, |hpx| provides a ready-made base class which handles all the boiler plate of creating a component for you.
+The remainder of this section will explain the process of creating a full performance counter based on the Sine example, which you can find in the directory ``examples/performance_counters/sine/``.

 The base class is defined in the header file [hpx_link